Understanding the Journey: Why Lasting Change Takes Time in Exercise Physiology

 4. Real Results Are Sustainable Results

 Quick fixes don’t last.
-Our focus isn’t just on short-term pain relief — it’s on long-term health and performance.
+Our focus isn’t just on short-term pain relief—it’s on long-term health and performance.
+By building a strong foundation over time, you:

 Reduce injury risk